jerome-trc/biomorph/ATTRIB.md

 The [ZJSON library](https://github.com/RicardoLuis0/ZJSON) is courtesy of [RicardoLuis0](https://github.com/RicardoLuis0) and used under the MIT license.

+The GLDEFS for the Plasma Globule were devised by Realm667 user Robot J.

 The GLDEFS for the Armor Bonus were devised by Realm667 user Infirnex.

 The GLDEFS for the Weapon Upgrade Kit were devised by Realm667 user Dreadopp.